purgatoryforcookies/stackZ/README.md

 -   Bash
 -   Zsh

 Zsh and bash shells run as a login shell.
 As each terminal's cwd can be changed, this also applies to WSL's directories.
-You can run a mix of Linux based projects running on WSL and windows based projects, as an example.
+You can run a mix of Linux based projects running on WSL and windows based projects running in other teminals with a push of a button.

 StackZ has few hotkeys, which toggle additional features.
 The most import one is CMD+K (CTRL+K).
 It opens a quick navigation where you can search everything and see the other hotkeys used in the app.
 You'll come around disabled buttons and fields, they are placeholders for future use.